 Therapist: ‘I’d like you to imagine your worry is a tree’

 Me: ‘Tree?
-I have a bloody forest in my head, love!
+I have a bloody forest in my head!

 It’s what it feels like in my head.
 On my worst days it’s gnarled trees and demons.
-If my mind was a novel, it would be a Stephen King one.
+If my mind was a novel, it would be written by Stephen King because he knows all about fear.

-I don’t know what it’s like to live without anxiety.
-I’ve had panic attacks since I was a little girl.
+I don’t know what it’s like to live without anxiety and I’ve had panic attacks since I was a little girl.
 One minute I’d be fine, the next my stomach would lurch and I’d feel sick.
 Sometimes I would be sick.
 It would often happen after I’d seen something unpleasant on TV.
 My chest would feel tight and the room would spin.
 I remember feeling this way whenever Panorama came on.
-To this day, I can’t watch it.

 Two years ago I had my first nocturnal panic attack.